 The Best Indian Restaurants in Boston

-Given the continued rise of artisan pizza spots, sushi burritos, and other food trends in Boston, quality Indian cuisine can sneak under the radar.
-But in reality, there are plenty of places specializing in curry-fueled, tandoori-fired fare around town—though we’ll be sad to say goodbye to the stellar South Asian plates from chef Gita Kantrow when she finishes up her Wink & Nod residency later this month.
-To take up the torch, here are 15 of the best Indian restaurants around Boston, where the naan is fresh and the saag is spiced right.
+Given the continued rise of artisan pizza, sushi burritos, and other food trends in Boston, quality Indian cuisine can sneak under the radar.
+But in reality, there are plenty of places specializing in curry-fueled, tandoori-fired fare around town.
+Here are the 15 best Indian restaurants around Boston, where the naan is fresh and the saag is spiced right.

 1735 Centre St., West Roxbury, 617-325-3500, himalayanbistro.net.

-Over more than 30 years, this Cambridge dining option has had ample time to hone its North Indian entrées.
-You can taste that devotion in dishes such as the lamb saag, chicken korma, or just about anything served during the daily lunch buffet.
+A Central Square landmark for nearly 40 years, this spot has had ample time to hone its North Indian entrées.
+You can taste that devotion in dishes such as the lamb vindaloo, chicken korma, or just about anything served during the daily lunch buffet.

 17 Central Sq., Cambridge, 617-547-7463, indiapavilion.co.

-This North Indian spot is tucked away in Kenmore Square, serving up numerous lunch specialties ranging from beef bhuna with onions and tomatoes to deeply savory goat curry (just watch out for bones!).
-Save room for sweets like coconutty kheer pudding, and house-made kulfi ice cream.
+This North Indian spot is tucked a few steps underground in Kenmore Square, serving up numerous lunch specialties ranging from beef bhuna (a thick curry with onions and tomatoes), to deeply savory goat curry (just watch out for bones!).
+Save room for sweets like milky kheer pudding, and house-made kulfi ice cream.

 484 Commonwealth Ave., Fenway/Kenmore, 617-267-4499, indiaquality.com.

 After a fire shuttered this sparkling spot for most of 2015, the team bounced back and have continued to dish out tandoori specialties and vegetarian fare.
-The second-story view of Harvard Square and the ornate Indian décor remain—as does the stacked daily lunch buffet with plenty of options for any appetite.
+The second-story view of Harvard Square and the ornate Indian décor continue to draw crowds—as does the stacked daily lunch buffet, and the full bar with drinks like rum-spiked mango lassi.

 57 John F. Kennedy St., Harvard Square, Cambridge, 617-547-2757, maharajaboston.com.

-This Eastie haunt is cash only, tiny, and a tad unsuspecting from the outside.
-But once you bite into one of the samosas, or get a whiff of the curries the kitchen is cooking up, you’ll see why locals continue to flock to this Jeffries Point gem.
+This halal haunt is cash-only, tiny, and a tad unassuming from the outside.
+But once you bite into a fresh and flaky samosa, or get a whiff of the curries the kitchen is cooking up, you’ll see why Eastie locals continue to flock to this Jeffries Point gem.

 578 Tremont St., South End, 617-859-4805, melaboston.com.